YetiForceCompany/YetiForceDoc/docs/1-introduction/4-system-migration-or-recovery.md

 ## Update addons

-Some addons may need to be reconfigured when changing the location or address of the system, eg. [Mail integration panel](/administrator-guides/integration/mail-integration-panel/).
+Some addons may need to be reconfigured when changing the location or address of the system, eg. [`System settings → Integration → Mail integration panel`](/administrator-guides/integration/mail-integration-panel/).

 ### YetiForce Outlook Integration Panel